EsenDevOps/recurring_cloudwatch_alarms/Readme.md

 2. change variables in variables.tfvars file if needed
 - region, region in which resources will be provisioned (by default "us-east-1")
 - tag_for_repeated_notificationtag_for_repeated_notification, tag that you need to add to cloudwatch alarm, should be "key:value" string (by default "RepeatedAlarm:true")
-- wait_seconds, interval that step function will wait until running script, it must be a number (by default 5)
+- wait_seconds, interval between messages, it must be a number (by default 5)
 3. init terraform ```terraform init ```
 4. run ```terraform apply -var-file=variables.tfvars```